 Block 16 (Ship Repair and Overhaul) - Type of Availability.
 Not applicable to FAA contracts.
-A2.19 Block 17 source selection teams.
+A2.19 Block 17

+Contract Effort Description.
+This section is of critical importance to future source selection teams.
 The description should be detailed enough to assist a future source selection officials in determining the relevance of this program to their source selection.
 It is important to address the complexity of the contract effort and the overall technical risk associated with accomplishing the effort.
 For intermediate CPARs, a description of key milestone events that occurred in the review period may be beneficial (e.g., Critical Design Review (CDR), Functional Configuration Audit (FCA)), as well as major contract modifications during the period.
 Ensure all acronyms are identified.